-We source our marine hardwoods and plywood from Americas’ Wood Company in Washington, ME, and from the A. Johnson Company of Bristol, VT, and use nothing but FAS Pattern Grade lumber in our restorations.
+We source our marine hardwoods and plywood from the foremost east coast vendors, and use nothing but FAS Pattern Grade lumber in our restorations.

-D&S Custom Metal Restoration, 102 Cabot St, Holyoke, MA, is our go-to shop for metal restoration and chrome plating.
+D&S Custom Metal Restoration, 102 Cabot St, Holyoke, MA, is our go-to shop for metal preservation and chrome plating.
 Mickey Dupuis and his incredible crew have earned their nationally-recognized reputation for delivering only show quality work.
 Mickey can be reached at 413-533-7770, or [email protected]

-Following are links to examples or our work that support our contention that we uphold only the highest standards of craftsmenship:
+Following are links to examples or our work that support our contention that we uphold only the highest standards of craftsmanship: